rachel123nkr/auto_complete/README.md

-# project with google -
+# auto completion - collaboration with Google
 Program that enable completion of sentences from articles, documentation and information files on various technological issues.

 The program ran in two stages: